vmware/powershell-module-for-vmware-cloud-foundation-power-management/docs/documentation/functions/Get-VMRunningStatus.md

 ## Synopsis

-Returns the running status of a virtual machine.
+Returns the status of virtual machines with a specified pattern in the VM name.

 ## Syntax